tuananh1006/DoAnIE402/README.md

 6. Truy cập vào [`đường dẫn`](http://localhost:3000/)

 ## Backend API
-A simple FastAPI service is provided in `backend/` to read polygon data from a PostgreSQL database.
+A simple FastAPI service is provided in `backend/` to read polygon and building data from a PostgreSQL database.
+The ORM models mirror the schema described in the documentation (Building, Floor, BodyComp, etc.).

 ### Setup
 1. Install requirements (FastAPI and SQLAlchemy).